joomengine/jcb-documentation/077-Run-Expansion-Explained.md

 * The **Expansion Method is disabled**.
 * Clicking the **Run Expansion** button will show a message:

-  > “Expansion method is disabled.
-Please enable it in Global Options.”
+  > "Expansion method is disabled.
+Please enable it in Global Options."

 This prevents accidental activation and safeguards against unintended multi-component compilations.